A dangerous and possibly record-breaking heat wave is heading to the West Coast -- and it's expected to last from Wednesday to Labor Day.

 If someone shows symptoms of heat stroke or heat exhaustion, call 911, move them somewhere cooler and use towels to cool down their body.

--- Provide plenty of fresh water so they don't get dehydrated-- Don't over-exercise pets-- Never leave pets alone in a parked car-- Watch for symptoms of overheating, which include excessive panting, difficulty breathing, increased heart and respiratory rate and drooling
+Here are some tips from the American Society for the Prevention of Cruelty to Animals for how to keep your pets safe in the heat: provide plenty of fresh water so they don't get dehydrated; don't over-exercise pets; never leave pets alone in a parked car; and watch for symptoms of overheating, which include excessive panting, difficulty breathing, increased heart and respiratory rate and drooling.

 Animals with flat faces, like pugs, can't pant as well and are more at risk of heat stroke.
 These pets, as well as older and overweight pets, should be kept inside as much as possible.